-- When Mail Setup window opens, click on Show Profiles button.
+- When the Mail Setup window opens, click on Show Profiles.

 - Select your current Outlook profile and click on Properties.

-- Account Settings window will now appear.
-Go to Data Files tab.
+- In Account Settings, go to the Data Files tab.
 You should see the name and the location of the data file.
 Remember the location of the data file because you’ll need it for later steps.

-Also, you can configure your email account manually, do the following:
+Also, you can configure your email account manually, by doing the following:

 - Go to Control Panel and select Mail.

 - Click on Show Profiles and choose Add.